ByronBroughten/Machine-Learning-Trading-Bot/README.md

 ## Description:

-Uses stock market data to train a temporal convolutional neural network to predict whether a given stock's price will increase or decrease at a defined time horizon given the stock's candlestick data (open, high, low, close) over a preceding timespan.
+This app uses stock market data to train a temporal convolutional neural network to predict whether a given stock's price will increase or decrease at a defined time horizon given the stock's candlestick data (open, high, low, close) over a preceding timespan.

-Divides data into three datasets: training, validation, and test.
+It divides data into three datasets: training, validation, and test.
 Ensures that training and validation datasets are shuffled and that the test dataset represents a later time period than the other two sets.
 The data is normalized and standardized based on the training dataset.

-Enables multiple concurrent training sessions and implements random search to explore the efficacy of hyperparameter value combinations.
+It enables multiple concurrent training sessions and implements random search to explore the efficacy of hyperparameter value combinations.
 The loss and accuracy of training, validating, and testing are viewable via tensorboard.

-Enables stock trading through the TD Ameritrade API.
+It enables stock trading through the TD Ameritrade API.

 ## Technology used